TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Introduction

 The precision of these mass and radius measurements is also an important consideration.
-Given that the RV amplitude signal for a short-period BD orbiting a typical FGK main sequence star is on the order of a several kilometers per second, modern echelle spectrographs (those with resolving power on the order of $R\approx 10^4$) are well within their capabilities for precisely determining these masses.
+The RV amplitude signal for a short-period BD orbiting a typical FGK main sequence star is on the order of several kilometers per second.
+This is based on the constraints that BDs are defined to be $13-80\mj$, FGK stars are roughly $0.6-1.5\mst$, and the orbital periods are $\lesssim 30$ days; see \cite{fischer2014_techniques} for the equation used to quickly estimate this.
+Modern echelle spectrographs with resolving power on the order of $R\approx 10^4$ are well within their capabilities for precisely measuring RVs in this range.
 This is especially true given the selection of relatively bright ($V<12$) stars that the \tess\, mission observes.
 The precision of radius measurements is limited by several factors: the signal-to-noise per transit, the number of transits observed, the precision of the orbital impact parameter, and the precision of stellar radius measurement.
 The signal-to-noise per transit criterion is met by the sensitivity of the \tess\, mission when it observes bright enough stars.

 The second limiting factor is the orbital impact parameter $b$, which is degenerate with the radius of the BD when the signal-to-noise is low or when $b$ approaches a value of 1.
 We do not have control of this as it is based on the orbital geometry of the transiting BD relative to its host star.
 The third bottleneck is the precision to which we determine the radius of the host star.
 This is addressed with the use of the parallax measurements released in the Gaia mission's early data release 3 (Gaia EDR3, \cite{edr3}).
 These parallax measurements typically play the most important role in reducing the radius uncertainty for stars.
 These measurements are directly related to stellar distances, which we use to determine stellar luminosities that are used to better constrain the evolutionary state of the star.